Are You Making These Coffee Brewing Mistakes?

 When it comes to the marriage of roast with brew, in general, you can use this approach:

-#7 - Not Using The Right Cup (And Not Warming Your Cup)
+Using a cheap coffee mug (And Not Warming Your Cup)

 This might seem like a nothing detail, but it’s important.